UnitingDust/HopHacks2018/README.md

 # Traffic Flagger Project for HopHacks 2018

+We won the Best Civic Hack and Best Use of Google APIs categories at [HopHacks Fall 2018](https://www.hackerearth.com/challenges/hackathon/hophacks-fall-2018/)!
+A big thank you to the organizers and sponsors of this hackathon:smile:

 ## Why?
 The purpose of Traffic Flag is to improve efficiency of police presence in Baltimore.
 Through clean and organized view of previous citation data, officers can have a good understanding of hot spots around the city and focus on such areas with future patrols.
 With data presented in a visually easing manner, it enables a much easier experience for officials to analyze and conclude patrol routes and prevention plans.